austin-mroz/SMORES/docs/source/index.rst

   molecule = smores.Molecule.from_smiles("CBr")

-or directy from atomic coordinates
+or directly from atomic coordinates

 .. testcode:: quickstart